History Files

 189 BC

 Other Galatians are not so lucky.
-One chieftain commits suicide after sending his wife on her way before him, an act that is latter commemorated on a monument that had been erected in 227 BC at Pergamon by Attalus I Soter to commemorate his own victory over the Galatians.
+One chieftain commits suicide after sending his wife on her way before him, an act which is later commemorated on a monument which had previously been erected in 227 BC at Pergamon by Attalus I Soter to commemorate his own victory over the Galatians.

 100s?
 BC

 The tragedy (and revenge) of Camma is told by Plutarch, On the Bravery of Woman.
-While undated, it clearly tells a story of the Galatians when they are independent, but they are also clearly sophisticated and at least semi-civilised, so the story must date from the latter period of Galatian independence, most probably the late second century BC or during the first century BC.
+Whilst being undated, it clearly tells a story of the Galatians when they are independent, but they are also clearly sophisticated and at least semi-civilised, so the story must date from the later period of Galatian independence, most probably the late second century BC or during the first century BC.

 Sinatus